 The Companys internal control system is commensurate with its size, scale and complexities of the operations.
 The internal audit is entrusted to M/s Anil B Jain & Associates, Chartered Accountants.
 The Audit Committee of the Board of Directors and Statutory Auditors are periodically apprised of the internal audit findings and corrective actions taken.

-Report on Corporate Governance stipulated under Regulation 34(3) and Regulation 53(f) read with Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with Stock Exchange form part of this annual report.
-A certificate from the auditors of the Company M/s Khimji Kunverji & Co.
-Chartered Accountants, confirming compliance of conditions of Corporate Governance as stipulated under aforesaid regulation is annexed to and forms part of this Report.
+Report on Corporate Governance stipulated under Regulation 34(3) read with Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with Stock Exchange form part of this annual report.
+A certificate from the auditors of the Company M/s J. Kala & Associates, Chartered Accountants, confirming compliance of conditions of Corporate Governance as stipulated under aforesaid regulation is annexed to and forms part of this Report.

 In accordance with the requirements of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Accounting Standard -21 prescribed by the Institute of Chartered Accountants of India, Company had made additional disclosure in respect of Consolidated Financial Statements and Accounting Standard-18 for Related Party transactions.

-23. Particulars of loans, guarantees or investments by the company:
+22. Particulars of loans, guarantees or investments by the Company:-

 Details of Loans, guarantees or investments covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to Financial Statements.

-24. Related party transactions:- transactions, which could have had a potential conflict with the interests of the There were no materially significant
+There were no materially significant related party transactions, which could have had a potential conflict with the interests of the Company.

 As required under Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has formulated policy on dealing with Related Party Transactions.
 The Policy is available on the website of the Company.